No one likes to be criticised.

 Bad performance reviews being used in the hope that the employee would get the message and start looking for another job are futile.

 While it can save on a lot of paperwork and the long, complex disciplinary process of warnings if the bad employee decides to leave of their own accord, this tactic can fail far more easily than it can succeed, possibly making matters worse in the process.
-Employees rarely resign to make life easier for their managers.
+Wrongful dismissal claims and complaints of personal vendettas can damage business productivity just as much, if not more, than absenteeism and poor performance.

 If the employee’s performance is genuinely poor enough to warrant efforts to want them out of the business, then it becomes even more important that every performance review is well documented and based on clear, undisputed numbers and evidence.